sswam/allemande/doc/nsfw/nsfw.md

 - **Poni**: NSFW image generation with a cartoon / anime style
 - **Bigi, Pigi**: State of the art realistic NSFW image generation

-- In addition to using the AI art models directly, users can talk to Illu and Pixi, who have extensive knowledge about how to create good prompts, and all the options and settings that the models understand.
+- In addition to using the AI art models directly, users can talk to Xilu, who has extensive knowledge about how to create good prompts, and all the options and settings that the models understand.

 ### Search Agents
 - **Goog**: A search agent that provides Google web search results